Psyshadow/HCIclone/wordpress/README.md

 ```

 ## Installation
-To run wordpress it is easiest to use the XAMP(X-Platform Apache MySQL PHP) stack.
+To install wordpress it is easiest to use the XAMP(X-Platform Apache MySQL PHP) stack.
 Easiest way is to download [XAMPP](https://www.apachefriends.org/index.html).

-### Serve Wordpress
+### Link the github folder to the server
 Wordpress is served form a subfolder of the xampp installation (in linux it is `/opt/lampp/htdocs`.
 The wordpress folder with its plugins etc. is located in our github repo and can be symlinked to this location.

 Create symlink to wordpress folder: